-Ginnie Mae is a part of the U.S. Department of Housing and Urban Development, which means the federal government fully guarantees those groups of loans, which are known as mortgage-backed securities.
+Ginnie Mae is a part of the U.S. Department of Housing and Urban Development, which means the federal government fully guarantees those groups of loans known as mortgage-backed securities.

-Having the “full faith and credit” of the federal government gives investors greater confidence in Ginnie Mae securities, and that ultimately helps explain why VA loans and FHA loans typically have lower average interest rates than conventional mortgages, which don’t carry that government backing.
+Having the “full faith and credit” of the federal government gives investors greater confidence in Ginnie Mae securities.
+That ultimately helps explain why VA loans and FHA loans typically have lower average interest rates than conventional mortgages, which don’t carry that government backing.

 Ginnie Mae carefully vets lenders and servicers before allowing them to participate in the program.
-The agency continues to review participating lenders on a regular basis, looking at key things like their financial security and their performance making and servicing loans.
-Veterans United is proud to be an approved issuers of Ginnie Mae mortgage-backed securities.
+The agency regularly reviews participating lenders, looking at key things like their financial security and their performance making and servicing loans.
+Veterans United is proud to be an approved issuer of Ginnie Mae mortgage-backed securities.